 - Close the command prompt window and the Network Connection Details This should get you back to the Wireless Network Connection Status.
 Click Wireless Properties.
 In the Wireless Network Properties window, click the Security tab.

 - Close the Wireless Network Properties and the Network Connection Status windows.
 Select and right-click the Wireless Network Connection option at notification area to connect and disconnect a wireless network > click connect.
 At a pop-up window that appears at the bottom right corner of your desktop that displays your current connections, along with a list of SSIDs and signals strength that are in the range of the wireless NIC of your PC.
-If a scrollbar appears on the right side of this window, you can use it to display additional SSIDs.
+If a scroll bar appears on the right side of this window, you can use it to display more SSIDs.
 Here in this image, you can see two wireless networks.
 If you want to connect automatically to the device each time you in range of the device then check out connect automatically

 Work with your wired NIC.

 - On the Network Connections window, select and right-click the Local Area Connection or Ethernet option to display the drop-down list.
 If the NIC is disabled, enable it, and then click the Status To see a status you must have an Ethernet cable attaching your PC NIC to a switch or router otherwise you can’t see a status of your wired NIC.